-You can apply for concealed handgun permits and renewals at our two sheriff’s offices.
+You can apply for concealed handgun permits and renewals at two of the Sheriff’s offices.
 Please do not bring your weapon.

 Get a new concealed handgun permit